bulatdavletov/icons-synonyms-AI/Plan.md

 - Support custom prompt templates
 - Ensure proper theme handling (light/dark)

+## Implementation Details

+### Icon Export Format
+- Using PNG format with base64 encoding for OpenAI Vision API
+- Exporting at 2x scale for better quality
+- Optimizing icon selection by preferring components over instances

+### AI Integration
+- Using OpenAI GPT-4o API for icon analysis (updated from gpt-4-vision-preview)
+- Structured prompt template focusing on visual appearance and use cases
+- JSON response format for easy parsing
+- Error handling for API failures
+- Hardcoded API key for testing with optional user-provided key
+- Local storage for API key persistence

+### Multi-File Structure
+- Main plugin code in `code.ts`
+- UI in `ui.html`
+- Modular code organization with separate files for different concerns
+- TypeScript bundled into a single IIFE for Figma compatibility using esbuild

 ## Notes
 - Always preview before applying changes
 - Keep original descriptions intact
 - Track AI-generated vs user-edited synonyms
 - Consider caching for batch operations
 - Support offline mode for saved suggestions
+- For Figma plugins, use bundlers like esbuild instead of plain TypeScript compilation
+- Hardcoded API key is for testing only and should be replaced with a proper API key management system in production

+## Recent fixes
+- Updated the AI model from deprecated `gpt-4-vision-preview` to current `gpt-4o`
+- Added console logging to display the final message sent to OpenAI API and the response received
+- Fixed localStorage access issues with try-catch blocks
+- Improved selection handling with centralized `sendSelectionToUI()` function
+- Added UI ready message to ensure proper initialization
+- Simplified UI to focus only on Generate Synonyms functionality
+- Organized generated synonyms into meaningful groups (Objects, Meanings, Shapes, Other)
+- Added ability to select specific synonyms and apply them to component descriptions
+- Implemented "Synonyms: x, y, z" format for adding synonyms to descriptions
+- Improved handling of empty descriptions with better visual indicators
+- Removed API key input field and related UI elements for a cleaner interface

+## Current status
+- Plugin can detect component selections correctly
+- AI integration is working with the latest OpenAI model
+- Debug logging is in place to help troubleshoot API interactions
+- Basic UI functionality is implemented with grouped synonyms for better organization
+- Users can now select specific synonyms and apply them to component descriptions
+- Empty descriptions are handled gracefully with visual indicators
+- UI is streamlined with only essential elements for better user experience
+- Next focus areas: batch processing and custom prompt editor